digital-fabric/papercraft/README.md

 ### Extending Specific Templates

-Sometimes you wish to extend a specific template, without the extension API being available to other templates.
+Sometimes you wish to extend a specific template locally, without the extension API being available to other templates.
 To do this you can use `#extend`:

 ```ruby
 module CustomTags